Reviews You Can Rely On

 What Other Mountain Bike Helmets Should You Consider?

 The budget-priced Lazer Coyote KinetiCore is an excellent alternative to the Radix, which offers top scores in impact testing.
-If you're looking for an alternative that favors ventilation and pedal-intensive days, check out the Smith Engage Mips.
+If you're looking for an alternative that prioritizes ventilation and pedal-intensive days, consider the Smith Engage MIPS.

 giro radix mips - as always, we had a good time testing this helmet!